Portland Streetcar: History

 City of Portland planners began considering a streetcar system in 1990, in response to recommendations in a Central City Plan the council had adopted in 1988.
 The proposed network was originally referred to as the Central City Trolley and was envisioned as using faux-vintage streetcars like those of the Portland Vintage Trolley service.
 However, the name was later changed to Central City Streetcar, out of concern by project supporters that the word "trolley" would carry the connotation that the service was only a tourist attraction rather than a form of transportation, and in 1993 the city decided the line would use modern, low-floor cars instead of vintage ones.
 In 1995, the city estimated the cost to build a line from Northwest Portland to PSU as $30 million.

 Portland Streetcar started with a 4.8 mi counterclockwise loop of single track that commenced operations on July 20, 2001, running from the Portland State University (PSU) campus, north through the Pearl District, west to NW 23rd Avenue and then back to PSU on adjacent streets.
 Most of the $57 million used to build it came from local sources, and only $5 million came from the federal government.
 The line's original southern terminus was on SW Montgomery Street, with a stub-end section of two-way single track on that street between 4th and 5th Avenues, where the bi-directional streetcars would reverse directions at the end of each southbound trip; the last stop was on 5th at Montgomery.
+When opened, the line included a crossing on NW Northrup Street with a BNSF Railway freight spur on NW 13th Avenue, but the latter track was closed in 2005 and removed in summer 2005.